AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-external-app.md

         ![WKND GraphQL React app - Detail experience](./assets/graphql-and-external-app/react-details-view.png)

-1. Use the browser's development tools and a browser extension like [GraphQL Network](https://chrome.google.com/webstore/detail/graphql-network/igbmhmnkobkjalekgiehijefpkdemocm) to inspect the GraphQL queries sent to AEM and their JSON responses.
+1. Use the browser's development tools and a browser extension like [GraphQL Network Inspector](https://chrome.google.com/webstore/detail/graphql-network-inspector/ndlbedplllcgconngcnfmkadhokfaaln) to inspect the GraphQL queries sent to AEM and their JSON responses.
 This approach can be used to monitor GraphQL requests and responses to ensure they are formulated correctly, and their responses are as expected.

     ![Raw Query for adventureList](assets/graphql-and-external-app/raw-query-chrome-extension.png)